verrazzano/docs/content/en/docs/guides/migrate/integrate/opensearch/_index.md

 </div>
 {{< /clipboard >}}

-Now the user and password mentioned in the `log-pusher-cred` has access to push the logs.
+Now the user and password in `log-pusher-cred` has access to push the logs.

-### Configure ClusterOutput to Push Logs to OpenSearch
+### Configure ClusterOutput to push logs to OpenSearch

-Now, we have created OpenSearch user that has access to push the logs, we can use this user in Fluent Bit ClusterOutput resource to push the logs from Fluent Bit to OpenSearch.
+You have created an OpenSearch user that has access to push logs.
+You will use this user in the Fluent Bit ClusterOutput resource to push logs from Fluent Bit to OpenSearch.

-Apply the following `ClusterOutput` to allow the Fluent Bit to push the logs to OpenSearch.
+Apply the following `ClusterOutput` to allow Fluent Bit to push logs to OpenSearch.

 The following instructions assume:
-1. `myIndex` is OpenSearch index where Fluent Bit will push the logs.
+- `myIndex` is the OpenSearch index where Fluent Bit will push the logs.
-2. Fluent Bit will search logs in  `my-namespace` namespace to push it to OpenSearch.
+- Fluent Bit will search logs in the `my-namespace` namespace to push to OpenSearch.
-3. The OpenSearch instance is listening on default port `9200` and `opensearch` service is there in `logging` namespace.
+- The OpenSearch instance is listening on default port `9200` and the `opensearch` service is there in `logging` namespace.
-4. `log-pusher-cred` secret contains the username and password for the OpensearchUser that has access to push the logs.
+- The `log-pusher-cred` secret contains the user name and password for the OpensearchUser that has access to push the logs.

 {{< clipboard >}}
 <div class="highlight">